Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_uInverter/docs/System_ID.md

 The datasheet values for the `R` and `L` in the example case were `0.25 Ohm` and `100 uH` respectively.
 However, as it turns out, after performing the system identification the estimated `R` and `L` values turn out to be `0.65 Ohm` and `121 uH`!

+An important point to be noted for this exercise is that the current measurement needs to be accurate to achieve correct results.
+Before starting with this exercise, it is essential to ensure that the current measurements are precisely adjusted for gains and offsets.

 ### Understanding the FRF Plot

 The output of the `generateFRF()` function is four vectors: a vector of `frequencies`, then three vectors `magnitude, phase and coherence`